Sample of Daily Clinic Schedule

 Must Haves Packing Checklist:

-· Don’t forget one long sleeve shirt, hoodie or sweatshirt
+· Don’t forget one long sleeve shirt, hoodie or sweatshirt, especially needed in airports and on the flights

-· 1 pair of closed toe shoes for clinic day (boots or tennis shoes).
+· 1 pair of closed toe shoes for clinic day (boots, hiking or tennis shoes).
 It’s for your health and safety!

 · Rain Jacket / Poncho….
 We’re probably going to get wet!!

-· Flip-flops for showers or other house shoes to wear at the hotel
+· Flip-flops or sliders for showers, pool, beach and to wear at the hotel

 · Sunglasses, Bandannas, Headband, Visor or Hat